felixgasiaux/website/_pages/cv.md

   * Also took the picture for one private Session (may be this session but i don't remeber https://www.chd.lu/en/node/195)

 * Student Coach at Luxembourg Tech School 2022-2023
-  * I help give lessons every Wednesday afternoon in Lycée Michel Lucius
+  * I help give lessons every Wednesday afternoon in Lycee Michel Lucius
   * The students are around 12-14 years old and get taught everything around creative coding, digital thinking and Interactional Design.
 If you want to know more go take a look at techschool.lu

 Skills